Link and Zelda | Champions | Ganon and Yiga Clan | Monsters and Mooks | Hylians and Sheikah | Other Races | Others

 - Dare to Be Badass: After chastising Zelda for shirking her duties and noting how courtiers have been gossiping about how much of a failure she is, he maintains that it's still her destiny to prove those gossipers wrong.
-Considering a lot of her perceived inadequacies came about because of him, it doesn't come across as nearly as encouraging as he would've liked.
+It doesn't come across as nearly as encouraging as he would've liked.

 - Dead All Along: He reveals himself to be the spirit of King Rhoam, who lost his life to Calamity Ganon a hundred years ago.

 - Deliberately Monochrome: His skin and eyes both have a grayish tone to them, and his style of dress is very dull and muted in color.
 This diminishes once he reveals his true form to you, and Link's memories show that when alive, his visage was much more vibrant.

 - Dramatic Irony: Finding his diary in Hyrule Castle reveals he had considered that maybe Zelda's powers will awaken in her own way, but couldn't take the risk.
 He commits to lightening up if she fails to awaken her power at Lanayru, as she would have officially done everything she could.
 The Calamity happened while she was away.

 - Exact Words: Choosing the supplicant response to him Moving the Goalposts causes him to point out that he originally only asked for "treasure", but never said whether there would be more than one treasure.
 Choose the more indignant response, and he'll just say that he changed his mind.